ignite/cli/docs/docs/guide/01-install.md

 curl https://get.ignite.com/cli! | bash
 ```

-This command invokes `curl` to download the install script and pipes the output to `bash` to perform the installation.
+This command invokes `curl` to download the installation script and pipes the output to `bash` to perform the
+installation.
 The `ignite` binary is installed in `/usr/local/bin`.

-To learn more or customize the installation process, see the [installer docs](https://github.com/ignite/installer) on GitHub.
+To learn more or customize the installation process, see the [installer docs](https://github.com/ignite/installer) on
+GitHub.

 ### Write permission

 Ignite CLI installation requires write permission to the `/usr/local/bin/` directory.
 If the installation fails because
 you do not have write permission to `/usr/local/bin/`, run the following command:

 ```bash